Social Diffusion Sources Can Escape Detection: Results

 Next, we provide more details about the two types of modifications, starting with the one in which nodes are added to the network.
-For instance, these can be fake accounts created by the evader on a social media platform.
-We refer to these as ``bots'' throughout the article, although they do not necessarily have to be bots controlled or influenced by the evader, e.g., they could be the evader's associates or fake accounts created by the evader.
-Then, the problem faced by the evader is to determine the contacts of each bot.
+For instance, these can be individuals working for the evader, who deliberately position themselves in strategic locations within the social network to confuse the seeker.
+We refer to such individuals as ``confederates'' throughout the article (although this term suggests that they are willingly and knowingly helping the evader, this does not have to be the case).
+Then, the problem faced by the evader is to determine the contacts of each confederate.
 Thus, although the evader wishes to hide by adding nodes, the optimization problem faced by the evader is to choose which edges, not nodes, to add to the network.
 Note that this is a variation of the well-known Sybil attack~\cite{douceur2002sybil}, where an entity affects a system by using multiple identities.
 We also consider an alternative way in which the evader may conceal their true nature as the source of the diffusion.
-Instead of adding bots to the network, the evader can modify (i.e., add or remove) the network edges after the diffusion has taken place.
-For instance, this could involve following certain accounts and unfollowing certain other accounts in a social media platform, hoping that such modifications would mislead source detection algorithms.
+Instead of adding confederates to the network, the evader can modify (i.e., add or remove) the network edges after the diffusion has taken place.
+For instance, the evader could claim to have met someone when in reality they have not, or vice versa, hoping that such modifications would mislead the source detection algorithms.